 - 1. Lecture Quizzes: Six quizzes which cover units of lecture material throughout the semester are used to assess student learning of lecture material.
 The quizzes also prepare students to apply what they have learned during patient care in clinical courses. - 2.
-Final Exam: One comprehensive final is given at the end of the semester to assess student mastery of dental hygiene theory content included in this second of four sequential theory courses.
-The final reinforces quiz material and the exam also helps to prepare students to take licensure exams during the final semester.
+Exams: Three exams were given throughout the semester to assess student mastery of dental hygiene theory content included in this second of four sequential theory courses.
+The exams reinforce lecture, reading and quiz materials and helps to prepare students to take licensure exams during the final semester.